TheIronhidex/walkthrough-project/README.md

 # Data analysis for newbies: the importance of thinking twice

 This is a project based on a real technical test for a company.
-A short introduction of the background of the company and the expected objectives is given below according to the original statement of the exercise, although the purpose of this project will be to further analyze the data and to realise where the catches are.
+A short introduction of the background of the company and the expected objectives is given below according to the original statement of the exercise, although the purpose of this project will be to further analyze the data and to realise where some of the catches actually are.

 ## Introduction 🚕